 Presidents' Day roughly corresponds to the birthday of George Washington, the first president of the United States.
 Way back in 1789, Washington was inaugurated not in Washington (which didn't yet exist as a city) but right here in New York at Federal Hall.
 While you can't commemorate the day with a visit to the Hall's exhibition galleries (it's closed on federal holidays), you can still bask in the glow of the nation's historic first capital.

 They say everyone's a little bit Irish during this festive celebration, and that's especially true in New York City.
-Some shops even sell green bagels on St. Patrick's Day, and the mayor has been known to temporarily rename himself "O'Bloomberg."
+Some shops even sell green bagels on St. Patrick's Day.
 For the main event, watch bagpipers, drummers and other assorted revelers march their way down Fifth Avenue in the annual St. Patrick's Day Parade—or just share in the spirit at one of the City's many pubs.
-Note: because St. Patrick's Day falls on a Sunday this year, the parade will be held on Saturday, March 16.

 April 22 – Earth Day